vojtechruz/vojtechruzicka-blog/drafts/css-position/index.md

 In such cases it is very useful to have control over the order of these elements.
 That is - which elements should be displayed in front and which in back.

 Fortunately, this is quite easy with property called `z-index`.
-It controls position of your elements onthe z-axis - that is which ones are in front of other elements and which ones are in the background.
+It controls position of your elements on the z-axis - that is which ones are in front of other elements and which ones are in the background.

 You can use `z-index` like this: